se7enxweb/exponential/README.md

 ## What version of PHP is required

-eZ Publish Legacy supports PHP 7.4 -> 8.3 please use the latest version of PHP available on your OS.
+eZ Publish Legacy supports PHP 8.1 -> 8.4 please use the latest version of PHP available on your OS.

+PHP 7 Support is available from our older still stable and usable past releases up to version 6.0.7.

 # Main eZ Publish features
 ------------------------